TheLaughingCow/ObsidianExporter/README.md

 ---

-**Obsidian Canvas Exporter** - Transform your Obsidian canvases into interactive html! 🚀
+**Obsidian Canvas Exporter** - Transform your Obsidian canvas into interactive html ! 🚀